riscv-collab/riscv-gnu-toolchain/README.md

 You should now be able to use riscv64-unknown-elf-gcc and its cousins.

+Note: If you're planning to use an external library that replaces part of newlib (for example `libgloss-htif`), [read the FAQ](#ensuring-code-model-consistency).

 ### Installation (Linux)

 To build the Linux cross-compiler, pick an install path (that is writeable).